LucasZhengrui/ShoppingSystem_Lucas/README.md

 > * **4/5/2023** We rebuild the user model, in order to connect with Django's user management.
 Here is a basic version at the moment.
 >
 > * **5/5/2023** Search feature has been added, but it needs to be updated later.
+>
+> * **5/5/2023** Search feature has been updated, and now, it can be used normally, but the page have some problems.